roblatour/ESP32TimeServer/README.md

 - open source code for an ESP32 Stratum 1 Time Server;
   source code included for both the Arduino and Platformio develeopment platforms
 - a 3D printable enclosure ( .stl and Fusion 360 source .fd3  files )
+  Note: this print were designed for use with the Olimex ESP32-PoE-ISO Rev. B
+        more current versions do not have the same footprint and will not fit inside the case

 ## Project outline